 Mr. Tarango said that he appreciates Mr. Merlo's comments about the Yokuts and Mr. Wirth's concerns for the cranes.
 It is disturbing to see that the project would consider other options on behalf of the cranes when tribes have already expressed that the intake locations affect sacred, religious sites.
 Why are the intakes not being moved for tribal people?
 All three intake sites are highly sensitive.
 Tribes are still waiting for responses to their AB 52 consultation requests.
 While there is appreciation for being part of the process by serving on the SEC, it is hard to participate when it seems DCA is more in tune with boating and fishing concerns than with the concerns of indigenous people.
 The Miwok and Nisenan people still consider themselves stewards of the Delta along with the other members of the SEC.
 Tribes hope to hear more from DWR about the AB 52 consultation.
 It hurts to sit here when it seems we are quick to jump on nature, but not for tribes.
-A road would not be placed through Stone Lakes because it is protected, so why isn't the same respect given to my ancestors?
+A road would not be placed through Stone Lakes in honor of the wildlife there, so why isn't there a response to the concerns for wildlife from native peoples?
 Hopefully there is an effort to move faster to respond to tribes who are asking for that information.